Dancer in the Dark: Production

-The film's title suggests the Fred Astaire/Cyd Charisse duet "Dancing in the Dark" from the 1953 film The Band Wagon, which ties in with the film's musical theatre theme.
+The film's title suggests the Fred Astaire and Cyd Charisse duet "Dancing in the Dark" from the 1953 film The Band Wagon, which ties in with the film's musical theatre theme.

+Much of the film has a similar look to Trier's earlier Dogme 95 films, being filmed on low-end handheld digital cameras to create a documentary-style appearance.
+It is precluded from being a true Dogme 95 film due to breaking the Dogme 95 rules which ban violence, period pieces, and non-diegetic music.
+Trier differentiates the musical sequences from the rest of the film by using static cameras and by brightening the colours.

-Actress Björk, who is known primarily as a contemporary musician, had rarely acted before, and described the process of making this film as so emotionally taxing that she would not act in any film ever again (although she appeared in Matthew Barney's film installation Drawing Restraint 9 in 2005, and in Robert Eggers' The Northman).
+The Icelandic singer Björk had almost never acted before, and described the filmmaking process as so emotionally taxing that she did not want to act again.
+However, she eventually appeared in Drawing Restraint 9 (2005) and The Northman (2022).
 Trier and others have described her performance as feeling rather than acting.
-Björk has said that it is a misunderstanding that she was put off acting by this film; rather, she never wanted to act but made an exception for Lars von Trier.
+Björk later clarified that she was not put off acting by the film, rather that she never wanted to act at all but made an exception for Trier.

 The musical sequences were filmed simultaneously with over 100 digital cameras so that multiple angles of the performance could be captured and cut together later, thus shortening the filming schedule.
 A Danish MY class locomotive and one T43 (#107) (both owned by Swedish train operator TÅGAB) were painted in the American Great Northern scheme for the film, and not repainted afterward.

-Style

-Much of the film has a similar look to von Trier's earlier Dogme 95-influenced films: it is filmed on low-end, hand-held digital cameras to create a documentary-style appearance.
-It is not a true Dogme 95 film, however, because the Dogme rules stipulate that violence, non-diegetic music, and period pieces are not permitted.
-Trier differentiates the musical sequences from the rest of the film by using static cameras and by brightening the colours.